Atlantic 75-class lifeboat: Description

 The Atlantic 75 has Hypalon-coated nylon inflatable sponsons.
 Changing from the grey of the Atlantic 21, all Atlantic 75 sponsons are orange.
 A conical diaphragm is placed between sections of the sponson, to transfer pressure should damage or leaking occur.
 The lifeboat has a moulded fibreglass rigid hull, topped with a marine plywood deck, with fuel tanks under the deck.
 The crew seats are mounted on a fibreglass centre console.
 A tubular aluminium roll-bar carries communication aerials for GPS satellite navigation and VHF radio, and an inflatable airbag for self-righting.
 The twin Evinrude 70-hp engines were modified at the RNLI's Inshore Lifeboat Centre at Cowes to prevent water ingress in case of capsize, and allow restart.
 A tubular mast is provided to mount navigation lights and an emergency blue light.

 One of the main improvements made to the Atlantic 75 is the addition of a 200 l ballast tank at the front of the boat which enables the boat to launch into larger surf than the Atlantic 21.
 This tank is filled by a water scoop between the engines; it keeps the bow of the lifeboat weighed down, allowing higher speeds.

-All of the following fleet details are referenced to the Lifeboat Enthusiast Society Handbook, published annually, with information retrieved directly from RNLI records.
+All of the following fleet details are referenced to the Lifeboat Enthusiasts' Society Handbook, published annually, with information retrieved directly from RNLI records.